 The financial benefits of rooftop solar panels are not overwhelming

 Most people take a loan to pay for the system, and the rebate might cover the first few years’ payments.
-I will be cash-flow positive for about six years, even while paying the monthly loan, the utility base fee, some kWh from the utility, and the increase in my homeowner insurance premium.
+I will be cash-flow positive for about six years, even while paying the monthly loan, the utility base fee, some kWh from the utility, and the increase in my homeowner insurance premium and property taxes.

 Watch out for the “little things”